djvanderlaan/reclin/README.md

 Step 3: score pairs
 -------------------

-The next step in the process, is to determined which pairs of records belong to the same entity and which do not.
+The next step in the process, is to determine which pairs of records belong to the same entity and which do not.
 There are numerous ways to do this.
 One possibility is to label some of the pairs as match or no match, and use some machine learning algorithm to predict the match status using the comparison vectors.
 Another, method, is to score the pairs based on the comparison vectors and select those with a score above some threshold.
 The simplest way to score the pairs, is to calculate the sum of the comparison vectors.
 That is what `score_simsum` does:

 ``` r
 p <- score_simsum(p, var = "simsum")